Maurice Renaud as Herod in Massenet’s Herodiade

 Give it to You Tube regulars to voice their likes and dislikes!
 When one peruses these various links it is inevitable to read commentaries that range from respectful to rants.

 We will refrain from harsh criticisms and from lamenting what is no more.
-The reality that the chronology of these eight selections evidences is that “they don’t make them that good” anymore.
-As we listen to the scratchy early electrical recording of Vision Fugitive by Maurice Renaud (1860-1933), made in 1906 (https://youtu.be/nqjYzPLNwDk) we are immediately impressed by a voice schooled in the grand 19th century French tradition.
+The reality that the chronology of these selections evidences is that “they don’t make them that good” anymore.
+As we listen to the scratchy early recording of Vision Fugitive by Maurice Renaud (1860-1933), made in 1906 (https://youtu.be/nqjYzPLNwDk) we are immediately impressed by a voice schooled in the grand 19th century French tradition.

-We moved from oldest to most recent in our list of recordings, with Martial Singher (1904-1990) (https://youtu.be/58o0RYINKQw) and Michel Dens (1911-2000) (https://youtu.be/-Wc_V6QFr70) up next.
-Singher was a fine artist with a keen talent for interpretation, but his vocal equipment does not allow him to surmount the challenges of this aria, whereas Dens, by contrast, a light baritone who made most of his career in Paris and primarily in the Opera Comique world, is able to conquer the assignment by sheer willpower and intelligence.
+Dens, a light baritone who made most of his career in Paris and primarily in the Opera Comique world, is similarly able to conquer the assignment by sheer willpower and interpretive skills.

-Thomas Hampson in a 2012 recording (https://youtu.be/Ok-qJ_7qDAY ) is actually much better stylistically than either Merrill or Thomas, but his vocalism is not on a par with that of two French baritones born within two years of each other.
-Ernest Blanc (1923-2010) (https://youtu.be/Qa2JfOUPRXQ) came of age as a singer during WWII and consequently his career never became what his voice and artistry deserved.
-He sang as a lyric baritone but went on to tackle some of the Wagnerian repertoire (Wolfram, Amfortas, Telramund), and one can detect that in his dark-hued sound.
+Ernest Blanc (1923-2010) (https://youtu.be/Qa2JfOUPRXQ) came of age during WWII, and consequently his career never became what his voice and artistry deserved.
+He initially sang as a lyric baritone but went on to tackle some of the Wagnerian repertoire (Wolfram, Amfortas, Telramund), which one can detect that in his dark-hued sound.

-We hold in our minds a vision fugitive – a fleeting vision of the arrival of a baritone who regardless of nationality can best the pack in roles as wide ranging as Escamillo, Lescaut, Valentin, Zurga, and the Hoffman villains, and give some enterprising impresario the motivation to mount a new production of Herodiade for him.
-Here’s hoping.
+We hold in our minds a fleeting vision of the arrival of a baritone who regardless of nationality can best the pack in roles as wide ranging as Escamillo, Lescaut, Valentin, Zurga, and the Hoffman villains, and give some enterprising impresario the motivation to mount a new production of Herodiade for him.